space

 Thus you will feel through your psychotherapist the very things you craved from your father, and you will have the urge to manipulate things to get what you desire.
 You will also realize that your psychotherapist is just a man, and will feel ashamed of your desire.
 Moreover, you will experience the times “it’s not good enough,” and you will get angry and try to push him away.

 And now we come to your request.
 You need some encouragement to follow the path of psychotherapeutic healing.
 It may not seem rational to ask for what you already know.
 But the unconscious is not rational—it’s beyond reason because it is truth itself.
 You will fall apart not because of the truth but because of its lack.
 Because of its lack you fall into manipulation.
 Thus I can encourage you to seek for what you already know: seek what is missing.
 Seek the affirmation of your life by desiring to speak the truth about all your inner experiences that would push truth away.
-To do this, please understand that you are not pleasing your psychotherapist but you are saving yourself from falling apart.
+To do this, it’s important to understand that you are not pleasing your psychotherapist but that you are saving yourself from falling apart.

 Back to the list of questions